saraahmad1114/objc-BlackJackViews-ios-0616/README.md

 At this point, you should have a generally-functional single-round game.
 It should show new cards as they're dealt, tell the user when there is a winner, and update the score.

-**Hint:** *Property objects (such as views) can be stored in collections just like local object variables can.
+**Hint:** *Views can be stored in collections just like regular objecs can.
 Those collections may or may not be held as properties themselves.*

 ![](https://curriculum-content.s3.amazonaws.com/ios/objc-blackjack-views/blackjack_busted.png)